CodeDavila/CodeDavila/README.md

   - Project: Less than 3% error in obtaining angular positions for the robot.

 ## Certification in Progress
-- Currently preparing for the TensorFlow Developer Certification Exam by Google.
+- Currently preparing for the TensorFlow Developer Certification Exam by Google. 🤖

 ## Academic Achievements
 - Paper presented at the International Conference of the Engineering in Medicine and Biology Society (EMBS) in Guadalajara, Jalisco, October 2023.
 - Third place in the student competition of the National Biomedical Engineering Congress (CNIB) 41st edition, 2018, with the work "Development of a virtual reality application for interactive visualization of respiratory sounds signals" published in the Health and Technology journal as part of the CNIB 2018 collection: Technologies for improving Health.

 ## Languages
-- Spanish: Native
+- Español: Nativo
 - English: TOEFL-ITP: 597 points

-I am willing to relocate as needed for the job and have geographic flexibility to consider opportunities in different locations.
+I am willing to relocate as needed for the job and have geographic flexibility to consider opportunities in different locations. 🌎